#WithoutJustCause Political Prisoners Campaign

 Belarusian democracy activist Maria Kalesnikava was abducted by plainclothes security forces and taken to the Ukrainian border where authorities attempted to forcibly exile her in response to her activism for free and fair elections and respect for human rights in Belarus.
 She tore up her passport in peaceful protest to remain in the country she loves.
 She was subsequently sentenced to 11 years in jail in a closed-door trial.
 Maria is one of the many brave Belarusian women who is courageously standing up for human rights and peacefully pressing for a democratic transition in Belarus at great personal cost.
 The Lukashenka regime continues to find ways to harass Maria, including labeling her a terrorist and denying visits from her family.
 In late November, Maria was rushed to a hospital where she underwent urgent surgery and was transferred to urgent care.
 Before her hospitalization, Kalesnikava had been held in a punitive isolation cell.
 Maria’s sister, Tatsiana, and her father miss her dearly and long for the day they can be reunited. #WithoutJustCause

-Russian pro-democracy activist and journalist Vladimir Kara-Murza suffered two nearly fatal poisonings in Russia.
-Now he has been unjustly detained since April 2022.
-What for?
-Speaking the truth about the Kremlin’s war against Ukraine, for which he faces years in prison, in addition to politically motivated charges of treason.
-We stand with him and all who take a stand for the truth.
-He and more than 500 other political prisoners in Russia should be freed. #WithoutJustCause
+Russian activist, politician, and journalist Vladimir Kara-Murza has worked tirelessly for the cause of democracy and rule of law in Russia despite two near-fatal poisonings.
+Now he has been unjustly detained since April 2022 for speaking the truth about the Kremlin’s war against Ukraine, for which he faces the prospect of years in prison, in addition to politically motivated charges of treason and cooperating with a so-called “undesirable” organization.
+For years, Kara-Murza has used his voice to raise awareness of the plight of political prisoners held by Russian authorities and to demand justice for victims of the Kremlin’s wrongdoing.
+We stand with Kara-Murza and all who take a stand for the truth.
+He and the more than 500 other political prisoners in Russia should be freed. #WithoutJustCause

 #WithoutJustCause: South Korean pastor Kim Kuk-gi spent years in Dandong, China supporting those fleeing the DPRK’s human rights abuses.
 Now he is toiling away in a North Korean labor camp where he was sentenced in 2015 to spend the rest of his life on charges of “espionage.”
 The United States remains committed to shining a spotlight on the egregious human rights situation in the DPRK and working with allies and partners to promote accountability.
 Join us in calling to free all political prisoners, including Kim Kuk-gi!